ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The available permission options are as follows:

 * **Download conformance certificates**.
 If not allowed, only community administrators may create such certificates from the :ref:`conformance dashboard<monitor_conformance_status__statements__export_statement>` or a :ref:`conformance statement detail page<manage_your_conformance_statements__view_a_conformance_statements_details__export_certificate>`.
+* **Download reports in XML format**.
+If not allowed, organisation users will see only download options for PDF reports.
 * **Manage organisation users**.
 If not allowed, only community administrators will be able to manage users.
 * **Create or delete systems**.
 Note that if this is not allowed, editing a system and its custom properties (if defined) will remain possible for organisation administrators.
 * **Create or delete conformance statements**.
 If not allowed, users will only be able to test for what you preconfigure for them, or what they select